jankal13/jankal13.github.io/RESUME.md

 #### Doctoral Researcher, Royal Holloway University of London
 London, United Kingdom | Hybrid
 *October 2019 - May 2023*

-- Researched "Security and privacy issues of distributed, cooperative, and complex P2P systems," resulting in eight peer-reviewed publications.
+- Researched "Security and privacy issues of distributed, cooperative, and complex P2P systems" resulting in various peer-reviewed publications.
 - Engaged in lecturing roles in Information Security and Network Security.

+#### Research Assistant, Royal Holloway University of London
+London, United Kingdom | Hybrid
+*October 2019 - July 2020*
+- Teaching and tutoring of students for 3 different classes.
+- Preparation of lectures.
+- Management of classes.